whomwah/rqrcode/README.md

 ## Linting

-The project uses [standardrb](https://github.com/testdouble/standard) and can be run with:
+The project uses [standardrb](https://github.com/testdouble/standard) and can be used with:

 ```
 $ ./bin/setup
-$ bundle exec standardrb --format progress # to check
+$ rake standard # checks
-$ bundle exec standardrb --fix # to fix
+$ rake standard:fix # fixes
 ```

 ## Contributing